office@brunswickpark.southwark.sch.uk

 Social and life skills:

 We run afternoon social and life skill groups to help children develop the skills they need complete daily tasks.
 These include: developing emotional literacy; cooking; travel training; transition preparation (including secondary transition); and table top activities incorporating ‘learning to learn’ skills (waiting, eye contact, listening, sitting, turn taking and sharing).
-This is a provision offered to Resource Base and other children with ASC and/or Communication difficulties.
+This is a provision offered to Resource Base and other children with ASC/D and/or Communication difficulties.

 SALT (Speech and Language Therapy)